eprom/cbs/_pages/index.md

   - image_path: assets/images/cbs_blog_pic_1.png
     alt: "The story of CBS"
     title: "The story of CBS"
     excerpt: "Innovation often starts with a crisis.
-Our crisis was the Sierra Leone cholera outbreak in 2012.
-The disease causes acute diarrhea and vomiting, leading to a rapid loss of fluids.
-Without treatment, the disease can be fatal."
+Our crisis was the Sierra Leone cholera outbreak in 2012."
     url: "https://medium.com/redcrosscbs/the-story-of-cbs-4734be244c5b"
     btn_label: "Read More"
     btn_class: "btn--info"